malerba118/perceptron/README.md

 # Perceptron

+A perceptron is a neural network consisting of a single neuron.
+This perceptron learns the behavior of simple OR and AND operations.

 This example is a solution to a simple intelligent systems homework question.
 I mainly just wanted to practice some object oriented design concepts I learned from <a href="https://www.amazon.com/Practical-Object-Oriented-Design-Ruby-Addison-Wesley-ebook/dp/B0096BYG7C#nav-subnav">Practical Object-Oriented Design in Ruby<a>.